aDotInTheVoid/site/content/posts/rustdoc-json-2022.md

 [what](https://www.youtube.com/watch?v=OuSiuySr6_Q)
 [happend](https://cohost.org/lcnr/post/690887-rust-in-2023)
 [this](https://slint-ui.com/blog/2022-in-review.html)
 year, and goals for the next one.
-I figured I should do the same for Rustdoc-JSON.
+I figured I should do the same for rustdoc-json.

+## What is rustdoc-json?

+If you haven't heard of it yet, rustdoc-json is an unsable feature for rustdoc that allows rustdoc to output a JSON description of a crates API, as opposed to the stable HTML output.

+This allows tools to be written that reason about an API without them having to interface directly with the (even more unstable) rustc APIs, and that benefit from all the processing and cleanup that rustdoc does.

 ## Format Changes

 The biggest user facing change has been the number of changes to the JSON Format itself.
-Version 11 to 23 were released this year [^nye].
+Version [^version] 11 to 23 were released this year [^nye].

+[^version]: At the root level of the output, theirs a field called
+    `format_version`, that gets increased by 1 every time we change the definition of the types that get serialized.

 [^nye]: Assuming nothing gets released on New Years Eve.